e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 @#$randd$#@
 ### R&D

-The role of engineers is to apply science to create products, and technology is not much more than applied sciences.
+The role of engineers is to apply science to create products, and another name for applied science is technology.

-Research and Development is the effort to bridge science to technology and eventually evolve technology to their next generations (touching on products).
+Research and Development is the effort to transform science into technology and eventually evolve technology to their next generations (touching on products).
-The steps tend to be broken into two different sets of expectations, the second being 'engineering' to focus on building products out of established technologies.
+The usual second steps towards a complete product is 'engineering' where the focus is on building products out of established technologies.

 ![R&D Flow](./images/rand.jpg)

-That being said, it is very possible to have a seamless path from science to product with very little friction and little to no handover between R&D and engineering.
+It is very possible to have a seamless path from science to product with very little friction and little to no handover between R&D and engineering.
-If anything, that's a goal you should pursue as it will save a lot of time and energy.
+Actually, this really should be the goal you pursue as it will save a lot of money and energy.

-It's not uncommon for R&D teams to not have explicit product management, but there is value in looking at R&D from a product perspective to prepare for the next stage.
+It's not uncommon for R&D teams to not have proper product management, but there is value in looking at R&D from a product perspective to prepare for the next stage.
-To keep in mind what's within the reach of engineering, it's important for Product to keep an eye on the R&D efforts and results.

-It is also useful, if Product is driving prioritization of R&D effort even if coming from the highest levels.
-Actually, this is commonly done at the VP level and above as R&D tends to be company secrets and the rollout of R&D tech into product, strategic.
+It tightens the gap between science and product (time use optimized), focuses the R&D efforts in technologies that are directly convertible into products (scope control) and keeps the team engaged as it's most likely that the engineers working for a tech company (in contrast with a research lab) are the kind that want to ship to customers.

+This is best achieved if a two-way street relationship exists between Product and R&D.
+Product has to be welcomed to look at the R&D efforts and suggests gaps: "It would be great for product X if we could Y".
+R&D has to demo what they are looking into to inspire and receive prioritization feedback from Product.

+It's essentially the same conversation happening from two different starting points.

+Because R&D is often secretive and strategic, it's normal if the product involvement comes from the executive level and this should not block this process from happening.
+It does require to hire executives of a certain caliber to participate in R&D conversation - as in, not a pure process expert in product management if R&D is important for your company/product.

 #### R&D at Robotics Inc

-Practically, at Robotics Inc, there is an **imbalance in priorities**.
-Hardware and anything around control software is a higher priority than application and web technologies.
+Practically, at Robotics Inc, there is an **imbalance in sensitivities and priorities**.
-That's a normal side effect of the need to focus when working on such a big project and company DNA.

-When it comes to R&D, this means there is probably little to no work on application and web technologies exploration.
+When it comes to R&D, there is likely little to no work on native applications and web technologies.
-Quite the contrary, they are likely to stick to off-the-shelves and established technologies.
+Quite the opposite actually, they are likely to stick to off-the-shelves and established technologies for these.

-On the other hand the hardware side is on top: battery systems, power systems, material science, manufacturing technics, sensors, onboard compute and designs, networking wired and wireless, etc.
+On the other hand, the hardware side is on top: battery systems, power systems, material science, manufacturing technics, sensors, onboard compute and designs, networking wired and wireless, etc.
 Right next to hardware is the whole world of control software.
-Top of this part will be control algorithms and patterns, machine learning and AI as a whole.
+Top of this part will be control algorithms and patterns (autonomy) and AI as a whole.

+This is simply the DNA of the company expressing itself.
+If you've missed this chapter, you'll find it in the Concepts & Principles.

-At their stage, they have passed market validation and are selling practical solution to customer.
-This means they focus on R&D work that can quickly become tangible - even if a few moonshot work is happening on the back burner.
+At their stage, they have passed market validation and are selling practical solutions to customers.
+This means they focus on R&D work that can quickly become tangible (3-9 months), and hopefully next gen tech (1-3 years).
 The difference between practical R&D and artistic performance (see the Product Sweet Spot) lies in the choices that will be made while developing a given avenue.

-- If you use technological components that have no path towards production, you are wasting time on an artistic performance.
+- If you use technological components (raspberry pi board) that have no path towards production, you are wasting time on an artistic performance.
-- If you are ignoring completely DFM (design for manufacturing), you are setting yourself again toward an artistic performance dead end.
+- If you are not completely integrating DFM (design for manufacturing) at the early stages, you are setting yourself again towards an artistic performance dead end.
 - If you select parts that are completely outside the scope (military grade gear at 50x the cost for a consumer product for instance), you are again setting yourself on an artistic performance course.

 You don't need to have everything ironed out yet, but you need to have at least eyes on a path towards the end user.
-Otherwise, it's only research, no development.
+Otherwise, it's only research and no development.

-Normally, engineering and product leadership will set some of these constraints in the direction of the effort.
+Normally, engineering and product leadership will set some of these constraints in the direction of the effort - which will also cover the secret last point:

-##### Research

-Ahead and in parallel of a direction being given, the R&D team is most likely spending a decent amount of their time - personal or professional - **keeping an eye on research** coming out of universities.

-This is achieved by **building up your news network** (LinkedIn, YouTube channels, newsletters, reddit, etc), **establishing connections with heads of university** PhD programs (usually starting with their own) and **attending annual conferences** (ROSCON).
-Ultimately, what you are after is **papers, demos and/or GitHub repos**.
-Inspiration on what is possible out there that will **fuel your imagination on what you can extend and/or compose**.

-At the strategic level, this could also look like companies pitching their own work in the hope of a given acquisition and/or partnership.
-Said acquisition can fuel the company's ability to disrupt as they create opportunities to leap tech generations.

-Everybody working in or with R&D should really do this to keep their mind on the bleeding edge of what's possible.
-Opportunities can be taken by the competition in a blink.

-Once the team has set their eyes on a capability specs (Product) and a path towards it (Engineering), they can start dedicated time and resources towards development.

-##### Development
-The team will look at **"bench" testing** of components and sub assemblies to quantify their capabilities while the software work will spend countless cycles in **simulations and integration tests inside proof of concepts (POCs)** to build up confidence.

-The most daunting projects will be reserved for either the most secretive and experienced teams, or interns.

-The output will be likely presented to executives with a short expansion on potential product improvements to the current line up that is somewhat aligned to understood customer expectations.
-(This is one of the many reasons why it is important for Robotics Inc. to have solid executives with technical depth _and_ vision.)

-Regardless, what you want, is some kind of regular demo day.
-Even if in small committee because you are navigating a highly dynamic and movable target environment.
-You want to catch data points that may trigger changes of decisions as early as possible.
-This is particularly important for hardware companies as iterations are a lot more expensive (time and money).

-A less blunt way to go at this than a fixed schedule (demo day every friday) is to have a validation schedule.
-Basically a series of waterfall and/or parallel elements/specs that need to be validated.

-Not only it gives you a better schedule, it also gives you a measure of success of the demo day.
-It becomes milestones to reach and pass.

-It is fine if the tone of demo day is visionary ("Imagine if X was to do Y") because we are here to develop dreams and new capabilities.
-If you evolve on the tip of the spear of what the market does, you will even stay in there as you launch because you'll want to be the market defining actor by launching something never seen (and validated) before.
+- If you work on something that has nothing to do with your company DNA or core product line up, you're in delusion level of artistic performance.
+You need to take a break and gain perspective asap.

+Regardless, in such context, I would have the R&D team:

+1. Keep a minimum of 40%-ish focusing on mid-long term goals that will guarantee we are ready if and when the competition surprises.
+This would be in the hardest part of the product such as on-board computing, manufacturing technics, sensors, radio system, autonomy and hand controls.

+2. 35%-ish focusing on short term R&D for expanding the current product line up.
+This would be mostly software augmentations through new architecture, new capabilities, new patterns, but all against production hardware.
+A small part will be inspiration-type self-hacking to stimulate the ecosystem into seeing how they could do more with the existing products.

+3. 25%-ish focusing on end-user experience.
+Investing in the app/web layer is critical to win.
+You can't afford to treat this as a secondary citizen.
+There are other industries that are killing it in their exploration of said experiences, and it's a great pool of idea to tap into.

 #### R&D at Trading LLC
 At Trading Inc, the R&D is likely a minor part of the work.
-It is focused on solving precise problem because everything is measured by data.
+It is focused on solving precise problem because everything is (at least should be) measured.
-Number of execution per seconds, latency between components, or other; there is a precise target first.
+Number of execution per seconds, time to execute, cycle counts, latency between components, success rates, pnl, pnl per trade, slippage, etc; there is a precise target first.

-That's because there is no external customer, little room for creativity and a very clearly defined measure of success: make more money.
+That's because there is no external customer, little room for creativity and - even if it's not that easy to tie the effort to it - a very clearly defined measure of success: make more money.

 It's very different from other customer-facing products where you have a force that pushed from the pool of capabilities that come out of institutional research.
 Instead, it's a strong pull from the end product side (the clear specs).
 This is an important dynamic to appreciate because the subtlety of the balance between roles changes.

-The voice of Product becomes a lot louder in the R&D stage.
+The voice of Product becomes a lot louder in the 'R&D' stage.

 Practically, the most senior engineers are the only one working on testing new systems as the trading stack is very complex and very sensitive.
 They are looking at all sorts of different kind of optimisation problems from OS configuration to programing/compiling technics that can squeeze more cycles, run on lower resources or any other performance metric that has been directly connected to revenue.